TrumanGIT/True-North/README.md

 Celestine - A devout follower of stendarr found in front of the jade palace.

 Nessa - A thief whos lost her arm during her last heist.
-Can be found in Rorikstead Inn
+She can be found in Rorikstead Inn

-Light and Shade - a blind travelling mercenary with a charming curiousity.
+Light and Shade - a blind travelling mercenary with a charming curiosity.
 She can be found in whiterun bannered mare inn.

 Every faction has been reimagined: